 Custom made prescription inserts fit into the goggle to provide ultimate corrective vision on the slopes.
 Unfortunately the technology isn’t there for directly-glazed ski goggles right now but prescription inserts are the perfect solution!

 The key feature in prescription goggles is the use of prescription inserts, this is a separate frame that fits into the framework of the goggle.

-It's all about inserts for goggles.
-We often get asked about directly glazed goggles, but although the technology is being developed as we speak, it's just not there yet.
-Prescription inserts are the best solution but don't worry, with the right lens in place and when you're out on the slopes, the inserts are hardly visible.
+It’s all about inserts for goggles.
+We often get asked about directly glazed goggles, but although the technology is being developed as we speak, it’s just not there yet.
+Prescription inserts are the best solution but don’t worry, with the right lens in place when you’re out on the slopes, the inserts are hardly visible.

 We have teamed up with Essilor and Shamir, two of the UK’s leading optical labs, to offer a selection of high-quality lens packages:

 CR39 plastic lenses offer great value for money and is the go-to choice for lenses from high street opticians.

 1.59 polycarbonate lenses are the most popular for sports use.
 Our tough package is 20% thinner and lighter than the Essential lenses and feature a hard coating.

 30% thinner and lighter than the Essential package, 1.67 high index lenses are the best choice for those with higher prescriptions.
 Complete with Essilor’s Crizal Easy anti-reflection coating.